wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 2. Setting weight bands per region

 == Changelog ==

+= 4.1 =
+Fixed a bug where empty layers could be saved, and lead to incorrect shipping quotes

 = 4.0 =
 Calculate based on either the total cart weight, or individual product weights